edpacca/Edpacca/src/posts/crafting-grand-archway_pt1.md

     ]}
     />

-**Arches rock** - I have been collecting photos of different gothic archways in the wild, mostly on churches.
-Something I had never noticed prior to this was how important 'layering' the trim around the archways is to the aesthetic.
-Some of them can be incredibly over the top but it really works!
-However, I wanted to give myself the grand look without going overboard so I settled for 3 layers, between square pillars.
+Some of the layering seen can be incredibly over the top and it really works!
+However, I wanted to give myself the grand look without going overboard so I settled for 3 layers, going for simpler, square pillars for the corners.
+One day we might ge into some more elaborate carvings but it's good to set realistic goals.

 <ImgHoverToggle
     src="miniatures/arch/plan/arch_drawing.webp"